About The Author:

 - Commitment games women play

-- Games women play (the full list)
+- Games women play (a long list)

 - Are men threatened by powerful women or just being rational?

 I only partially agree but I loved this part.